DeepBrain Chain (DBC) Price Hits $0.0019 on Major Exchanges

 The DeepBrain Chain token (DBC) will be used to reward the network miners.”

-It is usually not possible to purchase alternative cryptocurrencies such as DeepBrain Chain directly using U.S. dollars.
-Investors seeking to trade DeepBrain Chain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeepBrain Chain using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as DeepBrain Chain directly using US dollars.
+Investors seeking to trade DeepBrain Chain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy DeepBrain Chain using one of the exchanges listed above.

 Receive News & Updates for DeepBrain Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeepBrain Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.